Special Educational Needs and Disabilities (SEND)

-A team of teachers and teaching assistant, many have specific areas of expertise and with further qualifications.
+A - A SENCo who has gained the National Award for SENCo.
+A team of teachers and teaching assistants, many have specific areas of expertise and with further qualifications.
 A number of staff with direct specialist experience of SEND.
-The school also has access to external specialist support services;
+The school also has access to external specialist support services:

 Further services can be accessed through Oxfordshire County Council’s Local Offer, accessible to parents via the website.

-How do you make sure your provision is as good as it can be?
+Q - How do you make sure your provision is as good as it can be?

 A - We monitor our provision through reviews with parents, data analysis, work scrutiny and lesson observations.
 We often buy in consultants and outside agencies to help us do this.
 We monitor pupil progress through Class Reviews and review the success of interventions and provision maps.
 The school is committed to providing high quality professional development for staff and this is the best way of making sure our teachers can offer inclusive practice.
 We access a lot of our training through the external support services and through The Warriner Partnership Training Programme.

 Q - How can I support my child?

 A - There are lots of ways you can help.
 The best way to help is to talk to the teachers and ask questions if you have them.
 Don’t be afraid to share information that might be useful to the school, for example, share any worries your child may have.
 If you need to, ask your child’s teacher for their advice and support, they can arm you with lots of ideas and tips.
 It helps if your child comes to school ready to face the day, and if you have concerns be quick to bring them to the schools attention, that way they can be dealt with more swiftly.

 Q - Who can support me with my child’s SEND?

 Q - Who do I talk to if I am worried about my child or the provision offered?

 Q - What happens when my child moves year group or leaves your school?

 Q - What is an ‘Education, Health and Care Plan’?

 Oxfordshire County Council Website details the Local Offer and signposts lots of useful support for parents-

 The Parent Partnership now known as SENDIASS.
-You can email them at email@example.com or take a look the website: https://www.oxfordshire.gov.uk/cms/public-site/sendiass-oxfordshire-formerly-parent-partnership
+You can email them at email@example.com or take a look the website: https://www.oxfordshire.gov.uk/cms/public-site/sendiass-oxfordshire-formerly-parent-partnership.

 There are lots of national and local groups if your child has a diagnosis or a disability: